Your Comprehensive Guide to Beginning Therapy

 - Everything is voluntary.
 These are your sessions, and you decide where they go.
 Your new therapist will likely ask you many questions to get to know you better.
 If at any point you’re uncomfortable with answering the question, it’s perfectly acceptable to say you’d rather not talk about that topic or would like to wait until you feel more comfortable before answering that question.
 You don’t have to bring up trauma if you’re not ready to.
 You don’t have to talk about sex if you’re uncomfortable going there.
 Your therapist can still support you.
 That said, it does help to share, and you always can when you’re ready!

-5. Can I do something to prepare for my first session?
+How do I prepare for my first session?

 Remember that you’ll be the same person who walked in when you leave after that first session.
 We hope you’ll feel a sense of relief and a little pride because you finally did it.
 But if it’s not for you or the right time, that’s okay, too!